Instagram for Vacation Rentals: 55 Marketing Tips

 Boost exposure and likes when you share your Instagram posts on Facebook, Twitter and Pinterest.
-You can either do this manually or use a tool like Zapier to perform these tasks automatically every time you upload a new post.
-It will even help you grow your other social media accounts simultaneously!
+You can either do this manually, or use a tool like Zapier to perform these tasks automatically every time you upload a new post.
+It will even help you to grow your other social media accounts simultaneously!

 When you post a beautiful photo, a great way to engage Instagram followers is by getting them to finish your picture caption for you.
 Think of phrases related to your rental, or the theme of vacations in general.
-For example, “the first thing I do on vacation is…”, “My favorite vacation activity is…”, “… days until vacation!”.
+For example, “the first thing I do on vacation is…”, “my favorite vacation activity is…”, “… days until vacation!”.
 Not only will this help your viewers to feel excited about their upcoming trips, but it will also help your photos and account be seen by more Instagrammers.

 As noted with fill in the blank type posts, asking questions can also get your followers engaging more!
 Even better, ask a question and have users tag two friends to share their responses.

-37. Connect with Influencers
+42. Connect with influencers

 While you may not be able to get a Hollywood movie star to promote your pad, there is a growing trend of travel bloggers sharing snaps of their stays in luxury locations.
-If you deem it a valuable investment, offer an influencer local to you a free night at your rental in the off-peak season, so they can share it with their audience.
+If you deem it a valuable investment, offer an influencer local to you a free night at your rental in the off-peak season, so they can review it and share it with their audience.

 Tip: Ensure the influencer has plenty of engagement before inviting them to stay.
 That means, not just followers, but rather likes, comments and frequent updates.

-38. Propose a Contest
+43. Propose a contest

 An innovative way to drive engagement and create excitement amongst your followers is by creating an Instagram contest.
 Not only can you use contests to produce great, unique user-generated content, but you can also pick up plenty more followers in this way!